Amazon::API - A generic base class for AWS Services

 Amazon::API

-directly to call AWS services.amazon-api -h for information regarding
+directly to call AWS services.amzn-api -h for information regarding

 how to automatically create Perl classes for AWS services using